This article is brought to you by Aura.

 7. Fake job offers (especially “secret shopper” jobs)

 You apply for a promising position at a well-known company and after a short video or text interview, you’re given the job.
-Then the recruiter asks you to pay a “preferred vendor” in gift cards for equipment, training, or certifications.
+Then the fake recruiter asks you to pay a “preferred vendor” in gift cards for equipment, training, or certifications.

 Warning signs: